clipland/animated-jpeg/README.md

 breaking it into individual files again, is a lossless (no new "generation") JPEG/JFIF transform and non-destructive.

-MJPEG commonly has no "display control" metadata embedded.
-Frame rate is either set via HTTP header (not available when the stream is not served by a web server) or assumed by the player application (to be a common video fps around 25fps; try mplayer, avplay, vlc).
+MJPEG commonly has no "playback control" metadata embedded.
+Frame rate is either set via HTTP header (not available when the stream is not served by a web server) or assumed by the player application (to be a common video frame-rate of about 25fps; try mplayer, avplay, vlc).
+AJPEG offers a facility to set fps, and current specs define a default of 10 frames-per-second.

 ## SPECIFICATIONS